Firearms regulation in Canada

 A 1996 study showed that Canada was in the mid-range of firearm ownership when compared with eight other western nations.
 Nearly 22% of Canadian households had at least one firearm, including 2.3% of households possessing a handgun.
 In 2005, almost 3% of households in Canada possessed handguns, compared to 18% of U.S. households that possessed handguns.
 Also in 2005, almost 16% of households in Canada possessed firearms of some kind.
 As of September 2010, the Canadian Firearms Program recorded a total of 1,831,327 valid firearm licences, which is roughly 5.4% of the Canadian population.
 The four most licensed provinces are Ontario, Quebec, Alberta, and British Columbia.

-On May 1, 2020, in the wake of a mass killing in Nova Scotia, Prime Minister Justin Trudeau announced an immediate prohibition on around 1,500 models of "military-grade assault-style weapons", mostly semi-auto rifles, via an order in council under the authority of the Criminal Code.
+On May 1, 2020, in the wake of a mass killing in Nova Scotia, Prime Minister Justin Trudeau announced an immediate prohibition on around 1,500 models of "military-grade assault-style weapons", mostly semi-automatic rifles, via an order in council under the authority of the Criminal Code.
 This list was expanded in December 2024, adding over 300 more models as prohibited.
 On October 21, 2022, the Government of Canada implemented a freeze on the sale and transfer of handguns with plans to introduce a gun buyback program.
 As of January 2025, the buyback program has not yet started, reportedly due to Canada Post having concerns about employee security.